Devleu0/RamPressureAnalyzer/README.md

 ## Architecture

-No black-box magic.
-I value transparency.
-Feel free to inspect the `scripts` folder.

 1.  **UI (WPF)**: Acts as a remote control.
 It simply triggers the batch files.
 2.  **Collector (Logman)**: Uses the native `logman.exe` to save CSV logs.
 (Negligible system resource usage).
 3.  **Analyzer (PowerShell)**: Parses the CSV logs after the session to generate a report.

 ## Usage

-Portable.
 No installation required.
 Just unzip and run.

 1.  **Run**: Open `RamPressureAnalyzer.exe`.
     (Requires Administrator privileges to access `logman`.)